How Lucky You are to Get a New-to-You iDevice!

 - Pop YOUR SIM into the phone

-Keep the previous owner’s SIM card around (place into a small envelop and tuck away somewhere safe—away from magnets and other things that could erase it.)
+Keep the previous owner’s SIM card around (place into a small envelope and tuck away somewhere safe—away from magnets and other things that could erase it.)
 These extra SIM cards can come in handy when repurposing iPhones into iPod Touches.
 And of course, that previous owner may need that SIM Card back.
 So play it safe rather than sorry!

 Alright, so we cleared out all that old user junk and now we are finally ready to make that iDevice our OWN.